lanl/libra/README.md

-# Visualization Quality Assessment: Libra
+# Project Libra

 ### Overview
-This is a subset of the original Visualization Quality Assessment that focuses exclusively on evaluation.
 This project provides tools to compute various image quality assessment (IQA) metrics, both full-reference and no-reference.
 The metrics are designed to evaluate the quality of images by comparing them to reference images (full-reference) or without any reference (no-reference).
 This project supports a wide range of metrics, suitable for different use cases in image processing and computer vision.

 ## Features
 - **Compute Image Quality Assesment Metrics**: Assessment quality with multiple full and no reference metrics
-- **Multiple Color Spaces**: Support for different color spaces (e.g., RGB, HSV) to assess image quality in various domains
+- **Multiple Color Spaces**: Support for different color spaces (e.g., RGB, HSV) to assess image quality in various domains.
 - **Heatmaps Generation**: Generate metric maps visualizing the spatial distribution of metric values across the image
 - **Image Difference**: Generate thresholded difference images to highlight significant differences between two images
 - **Configurable via JSON**: Flexible configuration through JSON files for specifying image paths, metrics, color spaces, and output options.